 ASPPA Members

-The 2022 ASPPA Winter Symposium offers up to 9 hours of ASPPA, NAPA, NTSA, and PSCA CE credit, including 1 hour of Ethics CE credit.
+The 2023 ASPPA Winter Symposium offers up to 9 hours of ASPPA, NAPA, NTSA, and PSCA CE credit, including 1 hour of Ethics CE credit.
+Credit is only available for attending live sessions.

 Enrolled Retirement Plan Agents (ERPA Credit)